Gustave Rosenthal: American Revolution

 Wiesenthal sent Rose to the hospital complex at Yellow Springs to assist Dr. Samuel Kennedy in the maintenance of the facility.

 The hospital had been personally commissioned by George Washington, who had passed through Yellow Springs (already a well-known health spa at the time) and had camped there during the Battle of the Clouds.
+Known as Washington Hall, the hospital at Yellow Springs was the first purpose-built hospital commissioned by Congress.
+It was also the headquarters for the Hospital Department of the American Revolutionary War.

-Upon arrival, Rose found the hospital only half-built but seemed to hold a fond regard for Dr. Kennedy.
+Upon arrival, Rose found the new hospital only half-built but seemed to hold a fond regard for Dr. Kennedy.
 His enthusiasm for the patriotic cause, along with his compassionate care for soldiers injured in battles or suffering from illnesses related to Valley Forge, was well noted.
 Rose served as a surgeon's mate at the hospital.

 During his time there, he also met Dr. Bodo Otto, another German physician renowned for his expertise in cutting-edge medicine, particularly smallpox inoculations.
 Throughout the long winter, Otto, Kennedy, Rose, and numerous other nurses, surgeons, and country doctors worked diligently at Yellow Springs to heal the sick and the dying.

 However, by spring, Dr. Kennedy fell ill with typhoid fever.
 He diagnosed himself, and although Otto wished to treat him with bloodletting and other harsh methods, Kennedy was already frail and unfortunately succumbed to his illness by spring 1778.

 The hospital at Yellow Springs continued to care for soldiers for approximately ten more years until its funding was ceased by Congress.
 After Kennedy's death, Rose seems to have struggled with his duties as a surgeon's mate.
-He was subsequently court-martialed and eventually became a privateer on a ship named Revenge.
+He was subsequently court-martialed, and eventually became a privateer on a ship named Revenge.

-While stationed at Fort Ticonderoga, he befriended William Irvine who was an officer in the Continental Army.

-He was part of the American invasion of Quebec and was present at the Battle of Trois-Rivières.
-He had much experience in the military which assisted him in establishing a reputation as a competent commander.